Pinpoint tests of the instrument cluster

 No

 Refer to WDS for PCM and SCP channel diagnostics.
-Additional tachometer DIAGNOSIS required
+Additional tachometer DIAGNOSTICS required

 PINPOINT TEST E: HIGH BEAM INDICATOR LAMP DOES NOT WORK